-PRH may allow one family caregiver/care partner to support the patient's care and mental well-being.
+PRH patients are entitled to identify an essential caregiver/care partner to support the patient's care and mental well-being.
 The patient and/or substitute decision maker is the one to decide who they would like to designate as their family caregiver/care partner.
-Only one family caregiver/care partner will be permitted in the hospital at one time for a period of 24 hours.
-The following day, another support person can be identified.
-This is for the safety of all; please abide by visiting policy at all times.
+Visitors are allowed between the hours of 11:30 a.m. to 8:30 p.m. daily.